Thousands turn out to bid farewell to Greece’s former king

 When the dictatorship collapsed in July 1974, Constantine was eager to return to Greece, but was advised against it by veteran politician Constantine Karamanlis, who returned from exile to head a civilian government.

-After his win in a November election, Karamanlis called for a plebiscite on the monarchy.
+After winning November elections, Karamanlis called for a plebiscite on the monarchy.
 Constantine wasn't allowed to return to campaign, but the result was widely accepted: 69.2% voted in favor of a republic.

-To his final days, Constantine, while accepting that Greece was now a republic, continued to style himself king of Greece and his children as princes and princesses.
-For most of his years in exile he lived in London and was said to be especially close to his second cousin, now King Charles III.

 Constantine “should be given credit for something that other deposed monarchs have not done: he never threatened, challenged or undermined the state not headed by a king after he was dethroned,” Diamantopoulos said.
 “He accepted the 1974 referendum.
 He did not create a party of monarchy nostalgics. ...
 Thus with his silence he contributed to cementing the new system of government.”